zzhangjii/learning-library/workshops/goldengate/LabGuide200.md

 	![](images/200/i6.png)

+- Update the Service Name and enter your student identity domain (eg: gse00001092).

 	![](images/200/i6.1.png)

 - Down the same thing for the next (DW) connection down.
 Right click on the DBCS-DW connection, select properties, and edit the Service Name.